BryanJacobs/FIDOk/README.md

   to set minimum PIN lengths, view and manage stored credentials, etc
 - It is a Kotlin Multiplatform project, and is capable of running as either a native application (Windows/Mac/Linux/Android/iOS) or on a Java Virtual Machine
-- It supports a wide range of different authenticator types, not just USB-HID
+- It supports a wide range of different Authenticator types, not just USB-HID

 Note this means that, despite being a Kotlin project, C code can use this implementation as a replacement for e.g. `libfido2`!